63 Easy Backpacking Food Ideas

 We love peanut butter-filled pretzels!
 What mad hatter came up with the crazy idea, we don’t know.
 But they’re amazing.
 Quinn has a variety of flavors worth checking out like Maple Almond Butter and classic peanut butter.

 We absolutely love olives when backpacking.
 Not only are they loaded with calories, but they offer a momentary burst of savory refinement that is hard to compare.
 Instant morale booster.
-We are big fans of Oloves packable olives.
+We are big fans of Oloves packable olives, or on shorter trips we’ll pack some in small zip-top bags.

 Cheese